udev-br/SIGFOX-EDK/README.md

 ## Introduction

-This is a repository for examples and source code (excluding libraries and sensitive information) regarding the uDEV Embedded Development Kit (EDK), a multi-sensor board designed for developers and users who wish to create quick and complete solutions without the need for additional sensors.
+This is a repository for examples and source code (excluding source code for our library and sensitive information) regarding the uDEV Embedded Development Kit (EDK), a multi-sensor board designed for developers and users who wish to create quick and complete solutions without the need for additional sensors.
 <br>The EDK is distributed through the [SIGFOX Partners network](https://partners.sigfox.com/products/multi-sensor-sigfox-embedded-development-kit-edk), and available to purchase [directly from us](http://udev.com.br/).

 ![](images/j8x2xtnp-300px.jpg)